-The Cult Critic Collection is an innovative marketing & distribution platform which focuses on licensing critical classic and contemporary cult films and selling them to cinephile.
+The Cult Critic Collection (TCCC) is an innovative marketing & distribution platform which focuses on licensing critical classic and contemporary cult films and selling them to cinephiles.
 The project is an initiative of CULT CRITIC film magazine to discover, showcase and distribute Independent Art-house Cult Cinemas throughout the world.
-TCCC project is not a film festival.
 It’s a complete promotion and distribution solution for the selected films.
 The selected films will be awarded with the prestigious Cult Classic Medal of Honour & Badge and will be listed in the GOLDEN COLLECTION OF CULT CLASSIC, a hard copy film encyclopaedia which will be published annually and will be circulated to all the reputed academic organizations of the world.
 Not only that the program will provide the film Cult Classic prestige, market it and make it go viral.

 In the taxonomy of world cinema, cult film holds a very important position.
 Cult films transgress common notions of good and bad taste, and they challenge genre conventions and coherent storytelling.
 The basic definition says that a cult classic, is a film that has acquired a cult following.
 Cult films are known for their dedicated, passionate fanbase, an elaborate subculture that engage in repeated viewings, quoting dialogue, and audience participation.
 Recent study says that CULT status can arise both through audience’s discourse and through production or marketing strategies.
 Film with Cult reputation shared certain qualities, thus leading to cult being employed in some contexts as a label describing a certain kind of film.
 Cult films frequently break cultural taboos, and many feature excessive displays of violence, gore, sexuality, profanity, or combinations thereof.
 This can lead to controversy, censorship, and outright bans; less transgressive films may attract similar amounts of controversy when critics call them frivolous or incompetent.
 Cult films are offbeat of the offbeat.
 A constant reference in the reception of these films is that of physical and mental liberation from repression – a function similar to that of ancient rituals.
 Cult films are also referred as Underground Film, Exploitation movies, B Movies, Midnight Film, Camp and Para Cinema.
 Although these are the subgenres of Cult Cinema and all they have few distinguished features.
 Cult cinema is often considered to be a different entity than underground and avant-garde cinema, but these two spheres commonly intersect.
 Avant-garde and Underground are two crucial components of cult cinema on the level of both particular films and the broader arena of film culture.
 The references of few celebrated cult classics are Eraserhead, Donnie Darko, The Big Lebowski, Rocky Horror Picture Show, El Topo, The Holy Mountain etc.